AdobeDocs/campaign-web-learn.en/help/get-started/explore-the-web-ui.md

 doc-type: Feature Video
 last-substantial-update: 2023-11-29
 jira: KT-14388
+duration: 598
 exl-id: 8c2f3847-5aca-4b7a-bf86-1212a741dfdd
 ---
 # Explore the Campaign Web User Interface

 Learn how to access and navigate the Campaign Web User Interface and how to customize the inventory lists.
-Discover the AI powered Knowledge Assistant.

 >[!VIDEO](https://video.tv.adobe.com/v/3427278/?learn=on)